Perturbations of continuum random Schr\"odinger operators with applications to Anderson orthogonality and the spectral shift function: Results

 where the equality follows from the Leibniz formula for determinants, and the scalar product appearing in the matrix entries is the one on the single-particle Hilbert space $L^{2}(\Lambda_{L})$.
 We note that $S_{N,L}$ depends on the coupling constant $\tau$, but we suppress it in our notation.
 Our subsequent analysis relies on rewriting $S_{N,L}$ in terms of a Fredholm determinant.
-We recall that, given an operator $K\in \S^1$ with eigenvalues $(b_n)_{n\in\N}$, listed according to their algebraic multiplicities, the Fredholm determinant of $\id-K$ is defined by \beq \det( \id- K) := \prod_{n\in\N} ( 1- b_n). \eeq It is well defined by the trace-class assumption on $K$ \cite[Sect.\ XIII.17]{reed1980methods4}.
-The following representation of the overlap in terms of Fredholm determinants will be useful.
+We recall that, given an operator $K\in \S^1$ with eigenvalues $(b_n)_{n\in\N}$, listed according to their algebraic multiplicities, the Fredholm determinant $\det( \id- K) := \prod_{n\in\N} ( 1- b_n)$ is well defined by the trace-class assumption on $K$ \cite[Sect.\ XIII.17]{reed1980methods4}.